 Are these policies related to the COVID-19 pandemic?
+Yes x No

 I. INSTRUCTIONAL FACULTY AND CLASS SIZE

 I-1.
 Please report the number of instructional faculty members in each category for Fall 2022.
 Include faculty who are on your institution's payroll on the census date your institution uses for IPEDS/AAUP.